Skip to contents

 Expectations

-• Required inputs must be present/mapped; missing required columns abort.
+• Required inputs must be present/mapped or derivable (BMI from weight/height); missing required columns abort.

 • na_action governs whether missing/invalid inputs drop rows, warn, or error.